yaacov/node-modbus-serial/README.md

 # modbus-serial
-A pure JavaScript implemetation of MODBUS-RTU for NodeJS
+A pure JavaScript implemetation of MODBUS-RTU (and TCP) for NodeJS

 [![NPM Version](https://img.shields.io/npm/v/gm.svg?style=flat)](https://www.npmjs.com/package/modbus-serial)

-This class makes ModbusRTU calls fun and easy.
+This class makes ModbusRTU (and TCP) calls fun and easy.

 Modbus is a serial communications protocol, first used in 1979.
 Modbus is simple and robust, openly published, royalty-free and